 Our Antlia blockchain will be accompanied with interoperable dApps: Wallet, Explorer, Faucet and Antlia IDE for writing smart contracts “with smart contract templates based on web assembly” as the interfaces to interact with the Antlia blockchain.
 During the first phase of Antlia blockchain’s launch, a centralized exchange will also be instigated which will allow the users to become a part of the Antlia ecosystem.
-During the later stages, Antlia ecosystem will include DeFi tools that will help create a decentralized eco-system in true sense.
+During the later stages, Antlia ecosystem will include Decentralized Finance (DeFi) tools that will help create a decentralized eco-system in true sense.

 Antlia has proposed an approach to consensus called rollover Proof of Stake “rPoS '' and its consensus engine is based on modified tendermint ''PBFT”.
 Antlia rPoS helps to achieve decentralisation with high throughput and security. rPoS eliminates waste from PoW’s computation of resources and centralisation of DPoS/PoS.
 Antlia consensus provides balance between liveness and safety.
 The Antlia consensus protocol provides high security through unbiased randomness generated at every 05 blocks’ proposal.